FeatureBaseDB/tools/imagine/README.md

 * `name`: The name of the workload.
 * `description`: A description of the workload.
 * `threadCount`: Number of importer threads to use in imports.
+* `batchSize`: The default size of import batches (number of records before the client transmits records to the server).

 Each workload also has one or more "batches", which are sets of tasks.
 Batches are executed sequentially in order within each workload.
 They